mjhm/lodash-match-pattern/README.md

 ##### Notes
 * In this case the JS Object and the Pattern Notation are visually identical.
 The only difference is the first is a JS object and the second is a string.
 * For all the following examples we'll leave out the surrounding test boiler plate.
-* For completeness example the cucumber step definitions could be:
+* For completeness example the cucumber step definitions could be defined as:

 ```
 // steps.js